ChatDeBlofeld/seafile-arm-docker-base/README.md

 |`SEAHUB_DB`|*(Optional)* Name of the seahub db. *Default: seahub_db*|

 ### Manual setup

+>Note: This is **not** the intended way to use this image and this exists for legacy reasons.
+Thus, support may drop.

 For manually setting up a server (for example if you refuse to expose some sensitive data in the environment), just run: